Professor Christine Harrison, Newcastle University

 In this 12-month pilot project, the research team will focus on patients that have a germline (inherited) chromosomal abnormality with an enormous risk of developing leukaemia.

-Through the development of methods capable of elucidating the centromere DNA sequence, we can begin to understand i) why people born with the chromosomal abnormality are predisposed to leukaemia; and ii) why some carriers do not develop leukaemia.
+Through the development of methods capable of elucidating the centromere DNA sequence, we will begin to understand i) why people born with the chromosomal abnormality are predisposed to leukaemia; and ii) why some carriers do not develop leukaemia.

-Professor Harrison and colleagues believe that variants or mutations must exist within the DNA sequence that affect the normal function of the centromere.
+Professor Harrison and Dr Ryan believe that variants or mutations must exist within the DNA sequence that affect the normal function of the centromere.
 Detection of such genetic risk factors that contribute to leukaemia will facilitate our understanding of the disease and help us to identify individuals that may be at risk of cancer, improving the prognosis of these patients through early detection.

 Furthermore, a greater understanding of cancer development will be beneficial towards treatment of these patients, as it provides the opportunity to unravel how the disease forms and mechanisms that we can put in place to prevent disease initiation.